aharter/nomad-vault-docker-flask/README.md

-Terraform for setting up and running a secure (mTLS) Nomad Cluster with Vault as CA using self-signed certificates via Consul-Template.
+Terraform (Cloud) for setting up and running a secure (mTLS) Nomad Cluster with Vault as CA using self-signed certificates via Consul-Template.
 You can access the Nomad- and Vault UI on their public IPs, see output.tf for details.
+You can deploy the Flask demo app on the CLI (see howto.txt) and access it on port 5000 of the nomad cluster.
+For SSH access to the individual instances look for the .PEM private key in the statefile.

-This is NOT a production setup.
+This is NOT a production setup but still costs money when run on AWS outside of free usage tiers.